 Prime Minister Scott Morrison says the Pilot, co-funded by the Coalition Government and the Mineral Councils of Australia, will ensure more Australians are able to get a highly-skilled job, particularly those in remote areas.

 “We need to make sure we are teaching the skills employers are demanding whether they be heavy diesel fitters, automotive electricians, communication technicians or mine engineers.”

 “I know that mining is a high-skill, high-wage industry and this is a further statement of confidence in the industry’s future.
 It recognises mining’s critical role as a creator of job opportunities in regional and remote Australia, including for Aboriginal and Torres Strait Islander Australians,” Mr Morrison commented.

-Minister for Resources and Northern Australia, Matt Canavan, stated that it was critical for Australia to have a well-trained mining workforce to take full advantage of booming demand for our world-class commodities.
+Minister for Resources and Northern Australia, Matt Canavan, stated that it was critical for Australia to have a well-trained mining workforce.

 “Our resources sector is one of the powerhouses of our economy, but it can’t happen without the talented people who make it up,” he said.

 Minister Canavan added that creating a nationwide curriculum under this Pilot will help enhance, expand and advance the skills of resources workers, securing the sector’s future for decades to come.

 “The technologies to explore our underground are just as technical as those that launch us into space.
 Australia leads the world in exploration and young Australians don’t need to play Minecraft to dig, they can do it right here in their backyard.”